 We have all probably had someone tell us that they had good news and bad news for us and ask which we wanted to hear first.
 Here, Daniel gives the king the good news first which is the fact that the king has become as great as the tree of his dream.

-'You, O king, saw a messenger, a holy one, coming down from heaven and saying, "Cut down the tree and destroy it, but leave the stump, bound with iron and bronze, in the grass of the field, while its roots remain in the ground.
-Let him be drenched with the dew of heaven; let him live like the wild animals, until seven times pass by for him."'
+"'Now the king saw a holy watcher coming down from heaven, who said, "'"Cut down the tree, and destroy it, but leave the stump with its roots in the ground, with a band of iron and bronze, in the lush grass of the countryside; let him be drenched with dew from the sky and share the lot of the wild animals until seven seasons pass over him."

 The full meaning of the nightmare is made known as judgment is pronounced on King Nebuchadnezzar.
 Even in this judgment there is hope as Daniel pleads for the king to repent and acknowledge the hand of God at work in the lives of men.
 He even tells the king that it could possibly be avoided if he would repent immediately.
 We notice also that this is not simply reciting some words but is backed up by action.
 The same thing is true for us today in that genuine repentance will be accompanied by action and not simply saying some words.

 The events unfolded just as the dream had shown and, at the designated time, Nebuchadnezzar humbled himself and acknowledged God.
-As promised, his sanity was restored and this is a beautiful promise to each of us in that, if we humble ourselves and call on Jesus, He will restore our relationship with the Father.
+As promised, his sanity was restored and this is a beautiful promise to each of us in that, if we humble ourselves and call on Yeshua, he will restore our relationship with the Father.